 In an Orton-Gillingham (structured literacy) approach sounds and letters are taught to your child using three main sensory pathways: sight, sound, and movement.
 Using learning pathways alongside explicit instruction makes it easier for students to remember and apply concepts when needed.
 This multi-sensory approach makes learning an active rather than passive process, scaffolding memory and making reading and spelling more automatic.

 We teach the structure of the English language to your child in an organized and systematic way.
 This therapy covers reading, spelling, and writing simultaneously, so your child experiences how they relate to each other.
 Our clinicians guide your child through therapy at a crisp pace, while still making sure that we do not move on until he/she masters the concepts and skills taught.

-Weekly lessons start from simple to the more complex tasks, while also providing review of prior concepts.
-Our scope and sequence uses a structured literacy progression, including (a) the six syllable types of English for reading and spelling vowels and (b) scientific word inquiry methods for understanding the meaning of parts of words (basis and affixes).
-Using this framework helps to give context to new concepts, while activating and building upon prior knowledge.
+Weekly lessons start from simple to more complex tasks, while also providing a review of prior concepts.
+Our scope and sequence use a structured literacy progression, including (a) the six syllable types of English for reading and spelling vowels and (b) scientific word inquiry methods for understanding the meaning of parts of words (basis and affixes).
+Using this framework helps to give context to new concepts while activating and building upon prior knowledge.